flamenl/clean/readme.md

 These areas are covered so far.

 ### Configuration
 The configuration is built from two php files.
 The global.php file is for all environments.
-The local.php file is just for the local enviroment.
+The local.php file is just for the local environment.

 ### DI
 I only use constructor injection that is provided through factories.
 Each factory has access to a basic [PSR-11](http://www.php-fig.org/psr/psr-11/) ContainerInterface.